becomevocal/ai-product-evals/README.md

-# AI Product Eval Runner
+# AI Product Eval Runner Demo

-This directory contains scripts and configuration files for running evals against the Travrse API.
+This directory contains scripts and configuration files for running product focused evals against the Travrse API.
+Put together for an SF AI Tinkerers talk @ Okta.

 ## Files

 - **`run-eval.mjs`** - Main script that submits evals, polls for completion, and displays results
-- **`product-eval.json`** - Sample eval configuration file
+- **`product-eval.json`** - Sample eval configuration file that tests a local car finder AI flow with multiple steps, models, and tools
+- **`product-eval-alt.json`** - Same product flow with Exa search used as an integration instead of using LLM with Exa search tool
-- **`tool-eval.json`** - Sample eval configuration file for tool testing
+- **`tool-eval.json`** - Sample eval configuration file that tests multiple tool calls across Mixlayer and Together

 ## Usage